 Please check out the Procreate website, handbook and Instagram account for their tricks and tutorials.
 These are some basic shortcuts and gestures, that I wish I knew when I started using the application.
 Still, after a year of using the app, I keep figuring out new things that the app can do and feel stupid for not knowing it earlier.

 If you want your line to be clean and smoother, increase the streamline percentage in the brush edits.
 This is an absolute delight to use if you want to do some precise hand lettering.
 Also with the stroke taper option under brushes, you can control the exact taper amount and shape.

 I see that people often question whether to invest on Wacom Cintiq or iPad pro.
 Though I personally prefer iPad pro, I would say it depends on the work you do and specifications.
 Ipad pro and procreate is a great tool for all your personal Illustrations and to the extent your professional Illustrations also.
 I have used them for creating Illustrations for both Web and print and the results were pretty good.

 But again, we have to remember Procreate is a raster software, so you don't get the flexibility of resizing them quite often.
 The major problem I have faced with procreate is the artwork getting pixelated or blurred when resized.
 But they have recently updated an interpolation feature in transform, which helps out a bit with this issue.
 But needless to say that this is the best investment I had made recently.
 They may not replace Illustrator or Photoshop, but Procreate sure is one of my favourite software application.

-Here are few of the illustrations done by me on Procreate:
+Here are a few of the illustrations done by me on Procreate:

 Article by Preethika Asokan, Sr. Illustrator at Lollypop Design Studio